 As the region's population continues to grow rapidly, high-capacity transit is the best and sometimes the only way to dramatically expand the region's transportation system to move significantly more people in highly congested corridors and to move those people more reliably.
-That is why so many regions of comparable size rely extensively on rail transit.
+That is why so many regions of comparable size to that of Sound Transit rely extensively on rail transit.
 A two-direction light rail system occupies roughly the same amount of space as two highway lanes.

-HIGHLIGHT: According to WSDOT, peak-period transit ridership on the I-5 corridor in central Puget Sound was equal to nearly five extra lanes of capacity in 2014 (when compared to the peak efficiency of the roadway, a conservative approach to this measurement).
+Highlight: Peak-period transit ridership on the I-5 corridor in Central Puget Sound was equal to nearly five extra lanes of capacity in 2014 (when compared to the peak efficiency of the roadway, a conservative approach to this measurement).

-Highway Capacity
+Highway capacity